 15 September 2018

-Patients with xerosis should use emollients as soap and shampoo substitute and to use bath oils very cautiously as irritating chemicals in them would exacerbate the situation by damaging the epidermis even more.
-Use of soap may be limited to the axillae, groin, and face but appropriate moisturiser should be applied after each shower to prevent skin dryness.
+Patients with xerosis should use emollients as a soap and shampoo substitute and use bath oils very cautiously as irritating chemicals in them would exacerbate the situation by damaging the epidermis even more.
+Use of soap may be limited to the axillae, groin and face, but appropriate moisturiser should be applied after each shower to prevent skin dryness.

 If you suffer from dry skin or eczema and are looking for treatment options, book in to see Dr Ghazavi here at Spire Harpenden Hospital today by calling 01582 714 420.